kmehltretter82/frama-c-linux/ivette/src/frama-c/doc.md

 ## Locations {#framac-locations}

-Some user actions may select several AST elements at once.
+Some user actions may select several AST elements at once, for instance when using these contextual menu entries in the [AST](#framac-ast) component:
-This is the case when:
-- selecting all calls to a given function, via the 'Go to caller' contextual menu on a function declaration;
+- 'Go to caller' (on a function declaration) selects all calls to the given function;
-- selecting all statements that may read or write a given lvalue, via the 'Studia' contextual menu in the [AST](#framac-ast) component.
+- 'Studia' (on a lvalue) selects all statements that may read or write the given lvalue;
+- 'Impact analysis' (on a statement) selects all statements impacted by the given statement.

-In this case, this component lists all selected elements in a table.
+In this case, this component lists all selected elements in a table, with their source code location and their scope (the global declaration in which they appear).
-Left-clicking on a row globally selects the related component.
+Left-clicking on a row globally selects the related AST element in Ivette.
 Above the table, a short label indicates the origin of the selection.

+In the component titlebar:
+- the [icon-angle.left] [icon-angle.right] buttons allow cycling between selected elements;
+- the [icon-filter] button allows filtering selected elements according to their scope (the function or variable declaration in which they appear);
-In the component titlebar, the [icon-trash] button clears the current selection.
+- the [icon-trash] button clears the current selection.

+In the sidebar, the [icon-multicheck] icon signals functions and variable declarations containing at least one element listed in this component.

 ## Messages {#framac-messages}